In this article

 Autism SA My Pathways Consultants can act as advisers to individuals on the autism spectrum and their families, and assist in the preparation of your application to become an NDIS participant.

 Preparing for an NDIS planning meeting

 An NDIS planning meeting is an important part of the process, as it is where you are able to define your goals and reasonable and necessary needs.
 Our Pathways Consultants can assist you to prepare for this meeting.

 NDIS post-planning support

-Once an NDIS Plan has been approved, the My Pathways team can assist in determining the best means of utilising your funding, and help you to access appropriate programs, therapies and interventions, either through support that is available at Autism SA or from other providers.
+Once an NDIS Plan has been approved, the My Pathways team can assist in determining the best means of utilising your funding, and help you to access relevant programs, therapies and services, either through support that is available at Autism SA or from other providers.